SethMcGathey/endoftheline/README.md

 Contributors: Seth McGathey, Becky Gahart, and Matt Cordier.

 Seth's main contributions focused on the game logic and overall functionality.

+Status: Game is not currently live.